Mosaics in Asia: Vietnam

 The Imperial City, in Hue, Vietnam, showcases mosaics composed of porcelain, earthenware, and coloured glass.
 The mosaics are a significant aspect of Nguyen Dynasty architecture, located in palaces, entrances, and pavilions.
 The Nguyen Dynasty's artistic accomplishment is represented by the mosaics, which provide insight into the spiritual and ceremonial lives of the city's inhabitants.
 Khai Dinh Tomb, a porcelain mosaic art masterpiece in Hue, is a unique architectural work of the 12th King of the Nguyen dynasty.
 Located on Chau Chu mountain, the tomb showcases Hue's renowned porcelain mosaic art and currently belongs to Thuy Bang commune, Huong Thuy.
 Khai Dinh's tomb's unique charm lies in its inner palace, which showcases the art of porcelain mosaic.
 The tomb-inside parasol, a masterpiece of mosaic art, covers the bronze statue of King Khai Dinh, weighing nearly 1 tonne.
-The intricate design creates a silky, velvet-like texture that resembles velvet.
+The intricate design creates a silky, velvet-like texture that resembles silk.